 If you want to get your kid learn about robots at home, you may have lots of questions like: what is the right age to start?
 What type of robots should I get him?
 If you don't know yourself how to program robots, how can you help him?

 In my experience (as a kid), I loved construction kits like Lego and Meccano.
 Later, I "helped" my dad building some RC models, and I always thought: what if I could add some sensors or link it to a computer?

 So I guess if you can get your kids interested in building things, it would be a good start.
 You may first want to teach them to do things with their hands, and how cool it is.
 Lego and derivatives are a good pick in my opinion.

 With Lego, I found some very cool robots for kids from 4 to adults.
 They designed the learning steps adding more and more electronics.
-You can find it here: Robots and kids at Lego.
+You can find it here: LEGO Mindstorms kits for education

 In Middle School, your childrn can either use these robots to learn computer programming, or learn to solder their own electronics circuits.2) How to teach robotics to a classroom of children?